Director’s Message

 The Texas Analog Center of Excellence (TxACE) is leading analog research and education.
-Over the past year, TxACE researchers published 25 journals, 68 conference papers, and made four invited presentations.
-We also filed five patent applications and two invention disclosures.
-36 PhD and 8 MS students have completed their degree programs.
+Over the past year, TxACE researchers published 19 journals, 50 conference papers, 2 books and chapter, and made 17 invited presentations.
+We also filed 2 patent applications.
+26 Ph.D., 10 M.S., and 2 B.S. students have completed their degree programs.

 The TxACE laboratory is continuing to help advance integrated circuit research by making its instruments and expertise available to researchers and industrial partners all over the world.
-Lastly, I would like to thank the students, PIs and staff for their efforts.
-I look forward to another year of working with the TxACE team to make our way of life better, safer, healthier and more energy efficient through our research, education and innovation.
+Lastly, I would like to thank the students, PI’s and staff for their efforts, and I look forward to another year of working with the TxACE team to make our way of life better, safer, healthier and more energy efficient through our research, education and innovation.

 Kenneth K. O, Director TxACE